-Long stretches of prairie land, agriculture so abundant it earned the nickname โthe breadbasket of the nation,โ and a melting pot of cultures in busy cities โ there are plenty of reasons why homebuyers decide to move to North Dakota.
-Youโve saved up for a down payment, secured a competitive home loan, but thereโs one more financial hurdle to cross: paying for closing costs.
+Long stretches of prairie land, agriculture so abundant it earned the nickname “the breadbasket of the nation,” and a melting pot of cultures in busy cities – there are plenty of reasons why homebuyers decide to move to North Dakota.

-Closing costs is an umbrella term, encompassing all the administrative and legal services youโll need to pay before you receive the keys to your new home.
-It takes a village to help you buy property โ youโll need to pay your lender for setting up your mortgage, your appraiser and home inspector for scoping out the property, and your home insurance provider, for example.
-Various taxes and insurance premiums can be included in the closing costs tab, too.
-Typically, these fees are grouped together and paid in a single lump sum.
-All in, closing costs usually amount to two to five percent of the homeโs purchase price, which is paid alongside your down payment.
-Yup, itโs one expensive day for your bank account!
+Closing costs is an umbrella term, encompassing all the administrative and legal services you’ll need to pay before you receive the keys to your new home.
+It takes a village to help you buy property – you’ll need to pay your lender for setting up your mortgage, your appraiser and home inspector for scoping out the property, and your home insurance provider, for example.

 How Much are Closing Costs in North Dakota?

 Closing costs in North Dakota run, on average, $1,894 for an average home loan of $177,081, according to a 2021 report by ClosingCorp, which provides research on the U.S. real estate industry.
-That price tag makes up 1.07 percent of the homeโs price tag.
+That price tag makes up 1.07 percent of the home’s price tag.

 But homebuyers in North Dakota should plan on spending far more than this estimate.
-ClosingCorpโs data excludes two major closing costs youโre bound to come across โ loan origination fees (if youโre taking out a mortgage) and private mortgage insurance (if you have a down payment of less than 20 percent).
+ClosingCorp’s data excludes two major closing costs you’re bound to come across — loan origination fees (if you’re taking out a mortgage) and private mortgage insurance (if you have a down payment of less than 20 percent).
 Combined, these expenses will add thousands to your closing costs tab.

-Home prices in North Dakota have also crept up: In 2021, the average price tag for single-family homes was $245,014; they are appreciating in value by 4.4 percent, according to real estate data. ย
+Home prices in North Dakota have also crept up: In 2021, the average price tag for single-family homes was $245,014; they are appreciating in value by 4.4 percent, according to real estate data.

 Keep in mind, closing costs will fluctuate greatly depending on the price of the home, its location, and the complexity of the sale.

-Whatโs Typically Included in North Dakotaโs Closing Costs?
+What’s Typically Included in North Dakota’s Closing Costs?

-Hereโs a closer look at some common charges youโll encounter, including state-specific details.
+Here’s a closer look at some common charges you’ll encounter, including state-specific details.

-Unless youโre buying your new home with cash, youโll need to be approved for a mortgage.
-These are the closing fees youโll incur from your lender, along with state protocol for hiring an attorney.
+Unless you’re buying your new home with cash, you’ll need to be approved for a mortgage.
+These are the closing fees you’ll incur from your lender, along with state protocol for hiring an attorney.

 Loan Origination Fees

-Securing a mortgage doesnโt come for free โ your mortgage broker will charge loan origination fees for all the administrative work involved from setting up your home loan application, conducting an underwrite, and preparing pre-approval letters for your house hunting.
+Securing a mortgage doesn’t come for free — your mortgage broker will charge loan origination fees for all the administrative work involved from setting up your home loan application, conducting an underwrite, and preparing pre-approval letters for your house hunting.

 Estimate loan origination fees to run about 0.5 percent to 1 percent of the loan amount.